Some-T/FirstPersonController-CSharp/README.md

 # Instructions:

-- Tested in Unity 2019.4.0f1 LTS
+- Tested in Unity 2020.1.0f1
 - Requires ProBuilder to be installed from the Unity package manager.
-- Open Main Unity scene and utilise and modify the first person controller as you wish, utilising ProBuilder will make it easy to modify according to your game.
+- Open Main Unity scene and utilise and modify the first person controller as you wish, utilising ProBuilder will make it easy to modify and prototype according to your game.

 # Completed: